 Takachiho travel guide

-the dynamic Takachiho Gorge.
-The gorge was created by years of volcanic activity
+represented by the dynamic Takachiho Gorge.
+Formed by volcanic activity

-Takachiho is also the birthplace of Japanese mythology.
-According to legend, this is
+Takachiho is also famous as the cradle of Japanese mythology.
+Legend has

-River, the gorge is lined with nearly sheer cliffs made
+the gorge is lined with nearly sheer cliffs of volcanic basalt.

 Takachiho Gorge boat riding